 Despite the popularity of online marketing, exhibiting at a franchise expo is still one of the most successful marketing tools for franchises looking at securing franchisees.
-The Association owns the most longstanding franchise expo one the continent which is a major annual franchise event.
+The Association owns the most longstanding franchise expo on the continent which is a major franchise event.
 All members brand logo’s are published and promoted as accredited franchises at the Association’s stand at franchise expo’s.
 The event generates ongoing media exposure especially on social media for exhibiting brands.
 Members receive negotiated discounts on the cost of an exhibition stand and receive stand location and marketing preference.
-The Association usually invests in franchise expo’s as one of its major marketing investments every year.
+The Association usually invests in franchise expo’s as one of its major marketing investments.

-Speaking opportunities as the annual franchise convention and at franchise expo’s are offered to members on a first come first served basis.
+Speaking opportunities at the franchise convention and at franchise expo’s are offered to members on a first come first served basis.
 Speaking or presenting at a convention or expo is a fantastic marketing opportunity which offers credibility and authenticity to members at no cost.

 FASA Newsflash Newsletter

-The Association publishes a weekly newsflash which is sent to over 30 000 recipients.
-Members who submit newsworthy articles or information to the Editor of the NewsFlash (send submissions to email@example.com), if published, receive the insert free of charge.
+The Association publishes a newsletter every two weeks which is sent to over 30 000 recipients.
+Members who submit newsworthy articles or information to the Editor of the NewsFlash (send submissions to firstname.lastname@example.org), if published, receive the insert free of charge.

-The information published in the weekly NewsFlash is also published on the Association’s social media platforms.
+Information published in the newsletter is also published on the Association’s social media platforms.
 Video’s recorded of presentations at Expo’s, with the permission of the speaker, are also published on these platforms.